hazelops/terraform-datadog-monitoring/modules/synthetics/README.md

-# Terraform datadog synthetics monitor
+# Terraform Datadog synthetics monitor

 ## This module:
-- Creates datadog website synthetics `browser test`, `api test` and `api test with SSL` in Datadog.
+- Creates Datadog website synthetics `browser test`, `api test` and `api test with SSL` in Datadog.
 - You can monitor information in your Datadog account.
 - You will receive messages about changing the status.